IaaS Cloud Flexibility

 2. Choose the Right Provider: Evaluate IaaS providers based on factors like pricing, scalability, security, and customer support.

-6. Monitor and Manage: Use monitoring tools to track resource usage and performance.
-Adjust resources dynamically to meet changing demands.
+6. Monitor and Optimize: Use analytics and monitoring tools to track resource usage and optimize costs.

 Common Challenges and Solutions